Program Flow Chart

 Step 1: Identify a Mentor/Research Team/Program

 This is the most important step of the entire process.
 You will need to find a mentor or research team that best compliments your research skills and career path.
 There are many sources of information for you to make this decision:

 - Programs at another instituion.
 There is a list of outside programs on the MedSOS webpage, First Year Medical Student Summer Opportunities.

 Each of these programs is competitive and focused.
 There are programs at Sloan Kettering, Vanderbilt and several others.
 If you want to attend one of these programs then fill out their application form (step 2).
 There are more programs that are not listed.
 We do our best to list all programs, but there are always new ones coming out.

 - Mentors at another institution.
 This is slightly different from the above in that this may be a mentor that is independent of any of the above training programs.
 They may or may not need an ‘application’ based on whether it is a formal or informal lab rotation.
 Your outside mentor will inform you of the requirements for their institution.

 - Training Programs at KUMC.
-There are three training programs at KUMC.
+There is one training programs at KUMC.

 - Neurorehabiliation training grant

 This program will provide stipend for the summer research for the time between years 1 and 2.
 There are also funds for entering into a full time graduate research program after year 2.